 Aloe Vera is magical.
-It can be used to treat so many skin conditions and ailments, and it can definitely be used to successfully treat ingrown hairs.
+It can be used to treat so many skin conditions and ailments, and it can definitely be used to successfully treat ingrown hair.

-Applying a blend of tea tree oil and Aloe Vera is the best way to go; it reduces the swelling before attacking any infection caused by the inwardly curled hairs.
+Applying a blend of tea tree oil and Aloe Vera is the best way to go; it reduces the swelling before attacking any infection caused by the inwardly curled hair.